 natural gas and other fluid hydrocarbons, in addition to other

 Petrobras - the fourth biggest company by market capitalization

 Royal Dutch Shell plc

-company's huge investment requirements, as well as the possibility
+Petrobras' huge investment requirements, the possibility of

 heightened state interference and caps on local fuel prices.